 Four more new members

-Minimum of four club officers trained during each of two training periods
+A minimum of four club officers trained during each of the two training periods

 President's Distinguished Club - achieve any 9 of the 10 goals